AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 This schema is used to structure and reference the event data that makes up your customer activity that occurs on your website and/or associated digital platforms.
 This data is typically ingested into [!DNL Adobe Experience Platform] via Web SDK and is necessary to reference the various browse and conversion events that are used for triggering journeys, detailed online customer analysis, and enhanced segmentation capabilities.

-The customer digital transactions schema is represented by an [!UICONTROL XDM ExperienceEvent] class, which includes the following field groups:
+The customer digital transactions schema is represented by an [[!UICONTROL XDM ExperienceEvent]](/help/xdm/classes/experienceevent.md) class, which includes the following field groups:

 +++Adobe Experience Platform Web SDK ExperienceEvent (Field Group)